TomHardy1997/TPRS-GC/README.md

-# WSI-Transformer: Whole Slide Image Analysis for Survival Prediction
+# TPRS: Transformer-based biomarker from whole-slide images for prognostication in gastric cancer

-A comprehensive framework for survival analysis on Whole Slide Images (WSI) using Transformer architecture with interactive region selection and automated hyperparameter optimization.
+A Comprehensive Framework for Survival Analysis on Whole Slide Images (WSI) Using Transformer Architecture

 ## Overview

 This project implements a deep learning pipeline for pathological image analysis, specifically designed for survival prediction tasks.
 The framework combines:

-- **Interactive WSI Grid Selection**: Semi-automated tool for region-of-interest selection with polygon-based annotation
+- **Interactive WSI Grid Selection**: Semi-automated tool for region-of-interest selection with polygon-based annotation targeting marker pen annotated areas
 - **Transformer-based Architecture**: Advanced attention mechanism for feature aggregation from histopathological patches
+- **Multi-Patient Batch Processing**: Single batch can handle multiple patients with variable numbers of slides per patient
 - **Combined Survival Loss**: Integration of negative log-likelihood and ranking loss for robust survival analysis
 - **Automated Hyperparameter Optimization**: Optuna-based parameter tuning with cross-validation